-As a wider range of apprenticeships are rolled out, including higher and degree apprenticeships, they are becoming an excellent means of recruiting and retaining staff.
+As a wider range of apprenticeships are rolled out, including higher and degree apprenticeships, they are becoming an excellent means of recruiting, developing and retaining staff.

 Apprenticeships can help to widen access to employment and represent an alternative to full-time university study.
 For example, a degree-level nursing apprenticeship standard has been approved which employers can offer to new or existing staff from September 2017.
 Apprenticeships can help to diversify your workforce by being more inclusive of disabled people and those with learning difficulties or disabilities.
 Inclusive recruitment can lead to better retention rates, more innovative teams, and improved workforce supply.

 On this page you will find some top tips on how to use apprenticeships to help address skills shortages and develop your talent pipeline.

 1. Use apprenticeships to employ more young people